- Specific Job Requirements

 -

-Can a liberal arts degree lead to a successful career in the technology industry?
+Can a liberal arts degree lead to a tech career?

 Absolutely!
-Many technology companies seek liberal arts graduates for roles in user experience (UX) design, content strategy, technical writing, and project management.
-These positions benefit from the creativity, problem-solving, and communication skills fostered by a liberal arts education.
+Many tech companies seek liberal arts graduates for roles in UX design, content strategy, and project management, leveraging their problem-solving and communication abilities.

 -